 Jessica Turner is a veritable expert in looking for pockets of time & for ways to love well: She works full-time in marketing, writes regularly on her lifestyle blog, mothers her three beautiful young children, yet still finds time each day for using her gifts in life-giving ways.
-Jessica has been a kindred friend for more than eight years — she’s taught me so much about giving with joy & loving upside down & deeply — and it’s a humble joy to learn from her needful journey of Stretched Too Thin: How Working Moms Can Lose the Guilt, Work Smarter, and Thrive.
+Jessica has been a kindred friend for more than eight years — she’s taught me so much about giving with joy & loving upside down & deeply — and it’s a humble joy to learn from her needful journey of Stretched Too Thin: How Working Moms Can Lose the Guilt, Work Smarter, and Thrive, which released in paperback this week.
 I’ve listened to the audio book and found Jessica’s narration to be a lovely, encouraging listen.
 This book is a five-star read for any of us who have jobs beyond taking care of our families and homes.
+(Don’t miss the information at the bottom of this post on how to get the audiobook + some other gifts free this week!)
 It’s an honor to cheer her on and a grace to welcome Jessica to the farm’s front porch today….

 We’ve all heard the analogy that “life is a juggling act” or “we’re juggling a lot of balls.”